-We would expect as a minimum that this information should include the name of the company, the date and, if appropriate, the name of the member(s) of staff attending (if recorded), together with a general indication of the category of meeting, for example marketing or promotion.
+We would expect as a minimum that this information should include the name of the company, the date and, if appropriate, the name of the member (s) of staff attending (if recorded), together with a general indication of the category of meeting, for example marketing or promotion.
 The names of staff attending should include any senior managers and any medically qualified staff if this information is recorded.

-• Senior staff and board members
+Senior executives and management board/governing body members

 Identification of, responsibilities of and biographical details of those making strategic and operational decisions about the provision of the authority's services.
-Any biographical details that are not workrelated should be published only with consent.
+Any biographical details that are not work related should be published only with consent.

-Location and contact details for all public-facing departments
+• Location and contact details for all public-facing departments